southsidefreddy/ufo_project/README.md

 ## About

 There have been more stories popping up about ufo's lately and there are so many questions that could be asked on this topic?
 This data analysis is going to look at two data sets to see if there are any relationships between where ufo sightings occur and the climate of those areas.
-This project will break the climate down to the average year round temperature of the fifty US states.
+This project will break the climate down to the average year round temperature of the fifty US states and some Canadian provinces.
 The data will be analyzed in a Jupyter Notebook using Visual Studio Code as a text editor.
 There is a requirements.txt file that provides all the necessary packages needed to edit and run the program.

 ## Question to answer